remix-run/react-router/docs/guides/migrating-5-to-6.md

 our friends and clients (who are also our friends!) about it.
 We found that most of us don't even understand how plain HTML relative links are handled with the trailing slash.
-Most people guessed it worked like `cd` on the command line.
+Most people guessed it worked like `cd` on the command line (it does not).
 Also, HTML relative links don't have the concept of nested routes, they only worked on the URL, so we had to blaze our own trail here a bit.
 @reach/router set this precendent and it has worked out well for a couple of years.